 Removing sutures can be a tricky business.
-Sutures are sometimes embedded deep in the skin.
-They may also be tied closely to the skin and require maneuvering.
-Applying a dressing to a wound requires knowledge of sterile or sanitary techniques.
-These techniques are essential in order to prevent infection.
+Sutures are sometimes embedded deep in the skin and might also be tied closely to the skin which requires maneuvering.
+In your medical assistant training classes, you could gain knowledge of sterile or sanitary procedures.
+These procedures are vital to dressing a wound and essential to prevent infection.

 - Taking and recording a health history, vital signs, and physical measurements

-- Pharmacology Basics
+- Pharmacology basics

-- First Aid
+- First aid